 - Administrators want to grant several sets of video assets to one team, but only some of those same assets to another.
 For example, in the diagram below, both Marketing and Sales share customer testimonials, but not website or demo videos.

 - Your company may need to use more than one identity provider (IdP) to manage people and content.
 You may even use more than one identity provider to grant two sets of teams access to the same Vidyard group.

-- You must be a member of the parent group for your organization
+- You must be a member of the parent group in your Vidyard account

-- The Manage Single Sign On permission must be enabled for your role
+- Belong to with role the Manage Single Sign On permission enabled